-Each of the schools within the district provides a wealth of school safety-related initiatives aimed at improving communication among students, between students and staff, and between administration and parents or persons in parental relation.30 These programs may include the establishment of youth-run programs, creating a forum or designating a mentor for students, peer mediation, bullying prevention, conflict resolution, social skills development, managing emotions and components of character education.
+Each of the schools within the district provides a wealth of school safety-related initiatives aimed at improving communication among students, between students and staff, and between administration and parents or persons in parental relation.31 These programs may include the establishment of youth-run programs such as Link Crew,, creating a forum or designating a mentor for students, using Tier 1 and Tier 2 Restorative Practices, bullying prevention, conflict resolution, social skills development, managing emotions and components of character education.
 Students are involved in a wide variety of safety activities through both their classes as well as through work with school counselors, social workers, and school psychologists.
-By October 1st of each school year, the superintendent and chief school administrator have provided written information to all students and staff about emergency procedures.31
+By October 1st of each school year, the superintendent and chief school administrator have provided written information to all students and staff about emergency procedures.32

-Each building has established a mechanism for the anonymous reporting of school violence and harassment and has communicated this to students and parents through the district website Safe School Helpline.32
+Each building has established a mechanism for the anonymous reporting of school violence and harassment and has communicated this to students and parents through the Say Something Anonymous